elikaski/BF-it/README.md

 ```

 ## What can I use it for?
-Create a brainfuck code of your choice, send it to your friends, and tell them to run it (on some online interpreter, for example)
+Create a Brainfuck code of your choice, send it to your friends, and tell them to run it (on some online interpreter, for example)

 When they receive a bunch of nonsense which does something meaningful, they will (maybe) be amazed